-Blaze (he/him)@piefed.zip to CasualEurope@piefed.socialEnglish · 3 months agoTV licence fees in Europei.postimg.ccimagemessage-square24linkfedilinkarrow-up179arrow-down11
+Blaze@piefed.zip to CasualEurope@piefed.socialEnglish · 1 year agoTV licence fees in Europei.postimg.ccimagemessage-square21linkfedilinkarrow-up180arrow-down11

-arrow-up178arrow-down1imageTV licence fees in Europei.postimg.ccBlaze (he/him)@piefed.zip to CasualEurope@piefed.socialEnglish · 3 months agomessage-square24linkfedilink
+arrow-up179arrow-down1imageTV licence fees in Europei.postimg.ccBlaze@piefed.zip to CasualEurope@piefed.socialEnglish · 1 year agomessage-square21linkfedilink

 Imagine watching actual TV.
 Millions of people do it.